apanagidis/inactivity/README.md

 -d '{
     "account_sid":"Add your flex account sid here",
     "ui_attributes": {
-        "Add the agent activities rule as shown in the section above", ...old properties continued
+        "Add the customerInactivity as shown in the section above", ...old properties continued
     }
 }'